alen-softic/Spectral-Clusetering/README.md

 To instal the app simply go to the 'Apps' window in MATLAB, click 'Install App' and select 'Multiclass Spectral Clusetering.mlappinstall'.
 3. Image segmentation of our university logo using spectral clustering.

- **Installing the app**
- To instal the app simply go to the 'Apps' window in MATLAB, click 'Install App' and select 'Multiclass Spectral Clusetering.mlappinstall'.

 ## Get started
-All of the folders are self-contained.
-The matlab scripts
+All of the folders are self-contained and the matlab scripts are exported to html documents as well.
+For image segmentation oklab colorspace is used.
+The folder **'gptoolbox'** must be added to path.
+I found it is siplest to right click on the 'gptoolbox' and select 'Add to path' -> 'Selected folders and subfolders'.
+For more detail visit https://github.com/alecjacobson/gptoolbox/.